 How Would Acquiring Haren Affect The Padres’ Payroll Situation?

-Believe it or not, but the Padres have tons of flexibility with their current payroll situation.
-With roughly only $30 million committed to players in 2013, enrolling Haren wouldn’t be too dramatic.
+Believe it or not, but the Padres have tons of flexibility with their current payroll situation. enrolling Haren wouldn’t be too dramatic.
 The Padres are known to play cheap, but with only three players under long-term contracts (Carlos Quentin, Huston Street, Cameron Maybin), they could steadily become mini-spenders if winning becomes a trend.

 Haren wouldn’t break the bank, either.
 More than anything, he is looking to prove himself again, fresh off a rough 2012 campaign.
 Althoug, he has minmal time to be proving himself over again, as he seems to be on the wane.
 So, common sense says that a long-term deal isn’t in the cards, but a deal worth roughly three years in length seems feasible.
 As for the annual salary, the total certainly wouldn’t eclipse $15 million.